Shanthan2307/Shanthan2307/README.md

 🌱 I’m currently learning Transformers, NLP, and Linux

-💞️ I’m looking to collaborate on exciting projects in these areas
+💞️ I’m looking to collaborate on exciting projects in Bioinfomatic/healthcare and AI/ML

 📫 How to reach me: shanthanttu.cs@gmail.com